Skip to content

 Material Choice

 The single biggest cost factor.
-Shingles are most affordable.
-Metal and cedar cost 2 to 3x more but last 2 to 3x longer.
+Shingle systems are most affordable.
+Metal and designer profiles cost 2 to 3x more but last 2 to 3x longer.

 04